 What is meditation?

 Meditation is the practice of becoming aware of our ‘internal world.’
 Constantly, throughout our busy days, our senses of taste, touch, smell, hearing, and most importantly, our sight are working overtime and they determine what thoughts our mind is having.
 We are constantly distracted from our ‘self’ and exist in a reactionary mode to stuff that is happening outside of us, or in our ‘external world.’

 The aim of a meditation practice is to bring our awareness back to our physical sensations and also to become aware of the thought processes of our mind while it is free from external distractions.
 We know we are meditating when we are aware of how we are feeling and when we are able to be an ‘observer’ to our thoughts without any judgment of how we are feeling or what we are thinking.
 If we are judging ourselves in any way at all, we are still using our reactionary mind, and therefore we are not really able to observe the ‘truth of the moment.’

-What are the benefits of meditation: Is it worth spending time meditating?
+What are the benefits of meditation?

 The benefits of meditation are actually awesome!
 There are many and they cover the full spectrum from mental health, physical health, emotional well-being, and spiritual development.
 A few of the benefits of meditation include: